opnfv/functest/docs/devguide/index.rst

 And do not forget to update also the help line::

  -t|--test         run specific set of tests
-      <test_name>     one or more of the following: vping,odl,rally,tempest,vims,onos, promise.
-Separated by comma.
+      <test_name>     one or more of the following separated by comma:
+                         vping_ssh,vping_userdata,odl,rally,tempest,vims,onos,promise,ovno

 config_funtest.yaml